Sparse Signal Models for Data Augmentation in Deep Learning ATR: Conclusion and Future Directions

-In this paper, we proposed incorporating domain knowledge into a CNN by way of data-augmentation.
-To this end, we presented a couple of data-augmentation strategies for training the neural network architecture to solve the ATR problem with limited labeled data.
-We empirically verified the augmentation strategies' effectiveness by training a neural network with the augmented data-set synthesized using the phase-history approximation method proposed in~\cite{sugavanam2017limited,SAR_interrupted:2017} and including sub-pixel shifts.
-We verified that the augmentations gave a significant improvement in the model's generalization performance compared to the baseline performance over a wide range of sub-sampling ratios.
-However, the presented phase-history approximation method is only valid in a local region around a given azimuth angle.
-We hypothesize that a global model for each class can produce a diverse set of SAR images over larger pose variations.
-Since the MSTAR target image chips are not perfectly registered and aligned across different azimuth angles, we have to incorporate an unknown correction phase term for each image chip to generate a unified model in the phase-history domain successfully.
+In this paper, we proposed incorporating domain knowledge of SAR phenomenology into a CNN by way of data-augmentation.
+We presented a model based approach to data-augmentation for training the neural network architecture to solve the ATR problem with limited labeled data.
+Through extensive simulation studies we showed the effectiveness the augmentation strategies by training a neural network with the augmented data-set synthesized from phase-history models extracted from each available training image.
+Our results show that the proposed data augmentation strategy gave a significant improvement in the model's generalization performance compared to the baseline performance over a wide range of sub-sampling ratios.
+As presented, the phase-history approximation method is only valid in a local neighborhood of the given azimuth angle.
+Future work could focus on fitting a single global model to every class jointly derived from all the training images.
+Such a global model can produce a diverse set of SAR images over larger pose variations.
+Since typically target image chips are not perfectly registered and aligned across different azimuth angles, the global model fit should incorporate unknown phase and spatial shifts for each image.
 As part of future research, we propose developing a network architecture to learn a unified model that can account for these phase errors and synthesize a larger data-set to improve the classifier's performance further.